 Calendar of Religious Holidays and Holy Days

 Recognizing religious and holy days of various world religions is essential for respectful scheduling and inclusivity.
+Find out what religious holiday is today.
 This interfaith calendar (2022) includes all holy days, religious holidays, and festivals.
 For more diversity topics, see our 2022 Diversity Calendar.

-Note: The list below is just a small sampling of religious holidays in 2022, compiled from our Diversity Calendar suite.
-Visit the Diversity Calendar for all 200+ religious events.
+Note: The list below is just a small sampling of 2022 religious holidays.
+See our interactive DEI Calendar for all 200+ religious events.
 Please be aware that all holidays marked with an asterisk begin the evening prior.

 January 2022 Religious Holidays